 What was the application process like with Teach Away?

 Really smooth.
-In about two weeks, I’d applied, had a pre-screen interview with Teach Away, had been interviewed by the hiring school in China, and had signed my contract.
-Super easy compared to the nightmare that was finding my first ESL job in 2010 [without Teach Away].
+In about two weeks, I’d applied, had a pre-screen interview with the recruiting agency, had been interviewed by the hiring school in China, and had signed my contract.
+Super easy compared to the nightmare that was finding my first ESL job in 2010.

 The ESL job market in China is growing rapidly.
 What’s changed for candidates since when you applied three years ago?